cis-gov-pl/docker-introduction/markdown/prerequisites.md

 !SUB
 ### Docker @ CIŚ
-* The default docker network clashes with CIŚ networks
+* The default docker network clashes with CIS networks
 * Change it after the installation

 #### Debian